legendoscar/edrasa/README.md

 ### Built With

-This section lists the tchnologies used for this product:
+This section lists the technologies used for this product:

 * [CodeIgniter PHP Framework](https://codeigniter.com/)
 * [Bootstrap](https://getbootstrap.com)